ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   The rules defined in {{Appendix B of RFC5234}} are imported implicitly.

 Internet Date/Time Format:
-: The date/time format defined in section 3 of this document.
+: The date/time format defined in {{extended-format}} of this document.

 Timestamp:
 : An unambiguous representation of some instant in time.